sap-tutorials/Tutorials/tutorials/cp-mobile-backend-tools-mdk-onboarding/cp-mobile-backend-tools-mdk-onboarding.md

 The procedure consists of an additional MDK Service for online communication, additional actions, modified actions and rules for controlling the flow and generating randoms.

-1. Create a rule to make a app-unique `Client-Instance-ID` available to other MDK components.
+1. Create a rule to make an app-unique `Client-Instance-ID` available to other MDK components.

     - Right-click the folder `Rules` &rarr; select **MDK: New Rule File**.